PhaseRush/advent-of-code/README.md

 Part 2 was fun.
 Code was messy as I had dis-coupled x and y but it was nice to do.
 I had an off-by-one errors with the expansion factor, but it was easy once I debugged it.

 Also today I saw someone get an u32 overflow.
 It's day 11 guys, cmon you have to learn by now.

+Update: I was challenged to make an optimized version for part 2.
+I successfully dropped the runtime from about 50ms to 0.6ms, which you can find in the `sol2_2.py` file.
+Running it with python is about 20ms, and pypy drops it to 0.6ms.
+Quite a good improvement, I'm happy with that as it's rivaling other people's "optimal" implementations in performance langs.

+# 12